Is Nepal Open for Tourism?

 • Hike to Kalapather- the vantage point to enjoy the panoramic views of the mountains.

-• Walking through the lush forest covered by the blooms rhododendrons.
+• Walking through the lush forest covered by the blooms of rhododendrons.

 • Magnificent mountains landscapes